 |---|---|---|

-These costs should be weighed against lower running costs for FHS homes (40β50% lower energy bills), which will become a marketing advantage and may support higher sale prices as energy efficiency becomes more prominent in buyer decisions.
+These costs should be weighed against lower running costs for occupants.
+Compared to a typical existing home, running costs will be significantly lower.
+Compared to a Part L 2021 new build, the difference may be marginal because heat pumps use electricity, which costs approximately four times more per unit than gas.
+Nevertheless, lower energy use will become a marketing advantage and may support higher sale prices as energy efficiency becomes more prominent in buyer decisions.

 Sales and Marketing